 Lovrijenac is familiar to some because part of the Red Bull Cliff Diving World Series takes place at the fort.
 It is also familiar to some others as the Red Keep in Game of Thrones.
 Some scenes were even filmed here.
 When you purchase a ticket to walk along the walls you will also receive entrance to the fort.

 Pietro Passalacqua, a Roman architect, designed the Jesuit Stairs inspired by the Spanish Steps in Rome.
 If you are familiar with them then you will see it immediately.
 The stairs also have taken on a new meaning to many (once again) thanks to Game of Thrones.
 You will see lots of people reenacting the scene shot in this exact place and getting their picture taken here.

 At the bottom of the stairs, you will be near the market where you can find fresh fruits and vegetables during the day.
 At the top of the stairs is another square with St. Ignatius Church.

-Dubrovnik: I read about this small sandwich shop called Buffet Škola (Antuninska ul.
-1), right off of Stradun not far from the Pile Gate so I thought I would check it out.
-It was a great option for lunch.
-This tiny place with maybe three tables, bills of different currency plastering the walls, and about three different options on the menu.
-I got a prosciutto and oil-cured cheese on freshly baked bread that was very similar to focaccia.
-All of the products are locally made and delicious.
+I read about this small sandwich shop called Buffet Škola (Antuninska ul.
+1), right off of Stradun not far from the Pile Gate.
+It was the perfect option for lunch.
+This tiny place has maybe three tables, bills of different currency plastering the walls, and three different options on the menu.
+I ordered a prosciutto and oil-cured cheese on freshly baked bread that was very similar to focaccia.
+I am aware of how this sandwich looks in a photo but it was really delicious and fresh, also bonus points because the products are locally sourced.

 As per usual I can’t help but thank you for taking the time to read this post – I know it is a bit long.
 I really had a wonderful time visiting Dubrovnik and was excited to share it with all of you.
 If you have any great tips or suggestions for any who might be visiting in the near future please leave them in the comments!